antvis/G2/docs/introduction.md

 What if we prefer a horizontal bar chart rather than a vertical bar chart?
 That's also easy!
 Simply applying [transpose coordinate transformation](/coordinate#transpose) to the vertical bar chart is OK.

-**Coordinate** or better called as coordinate transformation is for applying point transformations for scaled spatial position channels such as x-position and y-position.
-Coordinate is a powerful mechanism to modify the position or appearance of shapes, which allows you make different charts with slight modification of chart declaration.
+**Coordinate** or better called coordinate transformation is for applying point transformations for scaled spatial position channels such as x-position and y-position.
+Coordinate is a powerful mechanism to modify the position or appearance of shapes, which allows you to make different charts with the slight modification of chart declaration.

 Each chart is able to have one or more coordinate transformations at the same time, which will affect all the marks in this chart.
-For example, the specified transpose coordinate transformation transpose the position for interval mark, axisX and axisY altogether.
+For example, the specified transpose coordinate transformation transposes the position for interval mark, axisX, and axisY altogether.

 In G2, calling `chart.coordinate(coordinate)` to specify a coordinate transformation.